bensampson5/libsv/README.rst

     --build-arg GID=$(id -g) \
     -t libsv .

-Then, start a new docker container using the LibSV image and mount the project folder to the container:
+Then, start a new Docker container using the LibSV image and mount the project folder to the container:

 .. code:: bash

   docker run --rm -it -v $(pwd):/code libsv

-Finally, within the docker container, run ``pytest``:
+Finally, within the Docker container, run ``pytest``:

 .. code:: bash